GSD-SES-5394/intro-to-git/README.md

 9. Complete the Pull Request by merging to master
 10. Checkout master on your computer
 11. Pull to get the changes into your copy of master.

+If someone provides feedback during your pull request that requires you to make a change, you can make additional changes to the PR using steps 4-7.

+In this workflow, you never push to master.
+In fact you can configure your repo to disallow anyone to push directly to master.
+The only way to get code into master is through a pull request.

+You might find it helpful to perform steps 4-7 frequently.
+This means that even if your computer has a catastrophic failure you would still have a backup of the latest version of all of your files on the server.
+It also allows others to see what you are doing so you can easily collaborate with others.

+# Questions

+## Can I undo a commit?

+Under normal circumstances, I recommend that you do not.
+Its easier to look back in the history of the file and make a new commit that puts the file back the way you want it.
+But for mistakes like when you commit to the wrong branch sometimes it is necessary.
+The command is named reset.

+## Can I remove a commit from a branch on the server?

+Yes.
+A `push --force` can remove commits as well as add commits.
+But I would avoid doing this when possible.
+You can lose work.

+## What if two people change the same file?

+Don't do that.
+Git will attempt to merge the changes and for text files it may succeed.
+Other file types will always fail and ask you to resolve the conflict before merging.